AaDitGuPta77/AaditGupta_AssignmentRepo/Assignment 4/readme.md

 4. **getTotalDonations(address recipient)**: Returns the total donations received by a specific recipient.
    - `recipients[recipient]`: The total amount available for withdrawal by the recipient.

-### Installation & Deployment

-1. **Install Dependencies**: Ensure you have Node.js, npm, and Hardhat installed for compiling, testing, and deploying the contract.

-2. **Compile the Contract**: Use Hardhat to compile the Solidity contract.

-3. **Deploy the Contract**: Deploy it on your chosen network using Hardhat, Remix, or other deployment tools.

 ### Example Usage

 1. **Donate Ether**: Call the `donate()` function with a recipient address and an Ether value.
 2. **Withdraw Ether**: Recipients can call the `withdraw()` function to withdraw their donations.
 3. **Track Donations**: Use `getDonorBalance()` to see your total donations or `getTotalDonations()` to view the total donations for a recipient.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.